 Kinetica uses primary key index, relation index and column index to improve data access performance.
 A primary key index is created by default when a table is created with a primary key specified.
 The primary key index is hash-based and optimizes the performance of equality-based filter expressions.
 A relational index is created as the result of applying a foreign key to a column.
 A column index can be applied to a column in a table or view to improve the performance of operations applied to that column in an expression.The column index is implemented as a b-tree, which provides performance improvements for both equality-based and range-based filter criteria on individual columns.
 Column indexes can also be applied to the primary key columns.

 Kinetica supports the SQL concept of joining data sets.
-Since Kinetica makes use of GPU acceleration, tables being joined together must either be replicated or be sharded on the columns being used to join the tables to avoid data communication.
+Since Kinetica makes use of GPU acceleration, tables being joined together must either be replicated or be sharded on the columns being used to join the tables to avoid data copying.
 Besides, distributed joins, or joins that connect sharded tables on columns other than their shard keys, are not supported.
-Join in Kinetican is creating a join view that can be refreshed and future filtering operations.

 Kinetica would do query plan before query execution to build the optimal query.
 It can also make use of the users' supplied query hints and existed column indexes to improve the query plan.
-Kinetica applys query to each chunk and chunk results are merged hierarchically to get a final result.
+Kinetica distributes plan fragments to each chunk.
+The results are merged hierarchically into a final result.

 Kinetica is an ODBC-compatible database, supporting ANSI SQL-92 compliant syntax.
 Further, its native API can be accessed via RESTful HTTP endpoints using either JSON or Avro Serialization methods.